rrcobb/backgammon/devlog.md

 - show who beat who in scoreboard (not just wins and losses)

 - eventually, if the game really needs faster play, we can try optimizing again:
-  - parallelize, maybe bun workers
+  - parallelize, maybe (bun/web) workers
   - see if we can find hotspots and optimize them down

 ## neural net thoughts